Sanglorian/orcus/Orcus Advanced Options - current.md

 **Languages:** You can speak, read, and write Common, Giant.
 **Skill Bonuses:** +2 Athletics, +2 Diplomacy.

 **Powerful Build:** You have a +2 ancestry bonus to checks to escape a grapple.
-You count as size Large for determining whether creatures can grapple or swallow you, or other attacks that are limited to Medium and smaller creatures.
+When you are the target of any attack or power that has a different effect based on the target’s size, you may choose to be treated as size Large instead of size Medium for the purposes of that attack.
-**Unmoved:** Reduce any unwilling movement you are subject to by 1 square.
+**Unmoved:** You may reduce any unwilling movement you are subject to by 1 square.
 When you would fall prone as the result of an attack, make a saving throw – on a success, you do not fall.
 **Stomp:** You have the *stomp* power.

 > #### Stomp